 Beech Tree Identification

-Beech tree leaves are about 6 inches long and 2 ½ inches wide with saw-tooth edges and lots of side veins.
+Beech tree leaves are about 6 inches (15 cm.) long and 2 ½ inches (6 cm.) wide with saw-tooth edges and lots of side veins.
 The flowers generally go unnoticed.
-Small, yellow male flowers bloom
+Small, yellow male flowers bloom in round clusters along the branches and tiny, red female flowers bloom at the ends of the branches in early spring.
+After pollination, the female flowers give way to edible beech nuts, which are enjoyed by a number of small mammals and birds.

 The American beech is the variety commonly seen in the United States, although there are several types of beech trees found throughout Europe and Asia.
 The American hornbeam (Carpinus caroliniana) is sometimes called blue beech, but it is an unrelated species of small tree or shrub.